nemild/cli_for_full_stack/README.md

 cat abc.txt def.txt # can use on multiple files
 cat abc.txt def.txt > new.txt # concatenate multiple files in order into a single file
+cat *.txt # output all files matching *.txt

+cat > file.txt # Create file, edit, then CTRL-D to save and exit

-cat *.txt # output all files matching *.txt cat -n # number lines starting at 1, can also call nl -b a cat -b # number non-blank lines, can also call nl -b t cat -T # Show tabs in a file
+cat -n # number lines starting at 1, can also call nl -b a cat -b # number non-blank lines, can also call nl -b t cat -T # Show tabs in a file
 Note: Don’t pipe a cat ('cat hello | dosomething'), instead 'dosomething < abc.txt'

+# backwards cat is tac
 ```

 #### less: Print a file with pagination